Pain after an operation (post-op pain) is common and expected. These guidelines can help you stay as comfortable as possible.

 Possible side effects include stomach upset and bleeding, high doses may cause kidney or liver problems

-Check with your doctor before taking over-the-counter pain medicines in addition to your prescribed pain medicine
+Check with your healthcare provider before taking over-the-counter pain medicines in addition to your prescribed pain medicine

 Always a prescription